 Pursuant to its policy, the Board of Directors aims for a significant representation of women at the Board of Directors level.
 To do so, the Governance and Social Responsibility Committee has been mandated to identify talented women that could be considered as nominees as directors of the Corporation, to ensure that the selection process for directors include women and to report to the Board of Directors on an annual basis on the representation of women.
 Selecting a nominee will, however, be based on merit, using objective criteria.
 Under its 2025 Corporate Social Responsibility Plan, the Corporation has also set a priority of progressing towards a more balanced gender representation within its leadership by (i) maintaining female representation on the Board of Directors at a minimum of 35%; (ii) increasing the proportion of women on the Executive Committee to at least 35%; (iii) increasing the proportion of women in management positions to at least 35%; (iv) increasing the ethnic diversity of first-line supervisors; and (v) encouraging the development of a culture of inclusion through the True Colors program, an initiative dedicated to the LGBTQ+ community led by a group of employees.
-The goal of female representation on the Board of Directors was met at the end of the fiscal year ended October 30, 2022.
-The goals of its 2019-2021 three-year corporate social responsibility plan, meanwhile, establishing a priority of moving toward more balanced gender representation in its leadership by (i) ensuring at least 30% of female representation on the Board of Directors; (ii) having at least three women on the Management Committee; and (iii) reaching 30% of women in leadership and management positions were all achieved during the last fiscal year.
+The goal of female representation on the Board of Directors was met at the end of the fiscal year ended October 29, 2023.

-As of the date hereof, 41.7% of the directors are women, namely 5 out of 12 directors.
-Should the votes be favorable at the Meeting regarding the proposed nominees for election, 41.7% of the directors of the Corporation will be women.
+As of the date hereof, 45.5% of the directors are women, namely 5 out of 11 directors.
+Should the votes be favorable at the Meeting regarding the proposed nominees for election, 50% of the directors of the Corporation will be women.
 The Board of Directors is chaired by a woman.
-It should also be noted that the Lead Director is a woman, that the Chair of the Human Resources and Compensation Committee is a woman, and that two thirds of the members of that committee are currently women.
+It should also be noted that the Lead Director is a woman, that the Chair of the Human Resources and Compensation Committee is a woman, and that two thirds of the members of that committee and of the Audit Committee are women.